MicrosoftDocs/entra-docs/docs/identity/saas-apps/bitbucket-tutorial.md

 4. On the **SAML SIngleSignOn Plugin Configuration page**, click **Add IdP**.

-5. On the **Choose your SAML Identity Provider** Page, perform the following steps:
+5. On the **Choose your SAML Identity Provider** Page, enter your IdP Type, Name and Description in the provided fields:

     a.
 Select **IdP Type** as **Microsoft Entra ID**.